Hallucigenia: History of study

-In 1991, Lars Ramskold and Hou Xianguang, working with additional specimens of a "hallucigenid", Microdictyon, from the lower Cambrian Maotianshan shales of China, reinterpreted Hallucigenia as a lobopodian, a legged worm-like taxon which were still thought to be exclusively related to onychophoran (velvet worm) at that time.
+In 1991, Lars Ramskold and Hou Xianguang, working with additional specimens of a "hallucigenid", Microdictyon, from the lower Cambrian Maotianshan shales of China, reinterpreted Hallucigenia as a lobopodian, a legged worm-like taxon which were still thought to be exclusively related to onychophoran (velvet worm), carnivorous animals that resemble a caterpillar and shoot a sticky substance from their papillae to ensnare their prey, at that time.
 They inverted it, interpreting the tentacles, which they believe to be paired, as walking structures and the spines as protective.
-Further preparation of fossil specimens showed that the 'second legs' were buried at an angle to the plane along which the rock had split, and could be revealed by removing the overlying sediment.
-Ramskold and Hou also believe that the blob-like 'head' is actually a stain that appears in many specimens, not a preserved portion of the anatomy.
+Further preparation of fossil specimens showed that "second legs" were buried at an angle to the plane along which the rock had split, and could be revealed by removing the overlying sediment.
+Ramskold and Hou also believe that the blob-like "head" is actually a stain that appears in many specimens, not a preserved portion of the anatomy.
 This stain may be an artifact of decomposition.

 Affinity

-Since the revisions around 1990s, Hallucigenia is unquestionably a lobopodian panarthropod, although the relationship with other panarthropods remain controversial.
+Since the revisions around 1990s, Hallucigenia is unquestionably a lobopodian panarthropod, although the relationship with other panarthropods remains controversial.
 Hallucigenia has long been interpreted as a stem-group onychophoran (velvet worms) – a position that has found support from multiple phylogenetic analysis.
 A key character demonstrating this affinity is the cone-in-cone construction of Hallucigenia claws, a feature shared only with modern onychophorans.
 On the other hand, some analysis rather support the position of Hallucigenia as a basal panarthropod outside of onychophoran stem-group.
 Under this scenario, the cone-in-cone structure shared between Hallucigenia and onychophorans represent panarthropod plesiomorphy.
 Hallucigenia also exhibits certain characters inherited from the ancestral ecdysozoan, but lost in the modern onychophorans – in particular its distinctive foregut armature.

 Below is a cladogram for Hallucigenia according to Yang et al., 2015:

+Many studies show that the Hallucigenia genus may be paraphyletic.